ssl-hep/ServiceX/uproot_transformer/README.md

 #### Testing by running against known file and C++ files

 Under tests you'll find input files needed to try this out.
-Use the following docker conmmand.
+Use the following docker command.

 ```bash
 docker run --rm -it \